photography2018/competition/2020/Insects_the_Cosmopolitans.md

 |9|Stealth mode |2|4|--|6|
 |10|Too many shades around & that makes me pretty .......|3|3|--|6|

-‘--’ stands for not shortlisted by the respective judge '**' Photographer hasn't completed the protocol for finallizing the winning entry *People's choice category stands Cancelled*
+-- stands for entry not shortlisted by the respective judge

+** Photographer hasn't completed the protocol for finallizing the winning entry

+*People's Choice Category stands Cancelled*